 New Jersey's Child Endangerment statute, N.J.S.
-2C:24-4(a)(2), provides that, "[a]ny person who has a legal duty to care for a child [...] who causes the child harm that would make the child an abused or neglected child [...] is guilty of a crime of the second degree."
+2C:24-4(a)(2), provides that, "[a]ny person who has a legal duty to care for a child...who causes the child harm that would make the child an abused or neglected child...is guilty of a crime of the second degree."1

 In State v.
 Fuqua2 the New Jersey Supreme Court considered whether the State must prove that a child suffered "actual harm" in order to convict a defendant under the State's child endangerment statute, N.J.S.
-2C:24-4(a)(2).3

-In a split decision, the Fuqua Court determined that a child's exposure to an "imminent danger and a substantial risk of harm" is sufficient to convict a defendant of second-degree child endangerment and the range of behavior contemplated by each.4
+2C:24-4(a)(2).3 The Court determined that a child's exposure to an "imminent danger and a substantial risk of harm" is sufficient to convict a defendant of second-degree child endangerment.4

-The Commission recommends the modification of New Jersey's Child Endangerment Statute to clarify that the "harm" component includes the exposure of a child to imminent danger and a substantial risk of harm.
+The Commission recommends the modification of New Jersey's Child Endangerment statute to clarify that the "harm" to which it refers includes the exposure of a child to imminent danger and a substantial risk of harm.